 The area offers the option of road touring, to challenging mountainous routes for mountain biking.
 At Deeside Inn we are located opposite Cyclehighlands where you can hire bikes from £15 for a half-day.

-Deeside offers plenty of walking for your dog.
-The hills and trails of the Cairngorms National Park are easily accessible and shorter walks are available directly from the Inn.
+Ballater offers plenty of walking for your dog.
+The hills and trails of the Cairngorms National Park are easily accessible and shorter walks are available directly from our dog friendly inn, in Ballater.
 All of our guestrooms are dog friendly and we can accommodate a maximum of two dogs per room at a charge of £12 per dog per night.
 Guide and assistance dogs stay free of charge and we make a charitable donation for every one that stays.

 Travelling from the south on the A93, follow the road to the centre of Ballater and turn right on to Victoria Road.
 Deeside Inn sits on the left hand side of the road.
 From Aberdeen and the east, follow the A93 into Ballater, driving alongside the River Dee on Tulloch Road.
 At the end of Tulloch Road, turn right on to Bridge Street, then take a left turn into Victoria Road, where Deeside Inn sits on your left.
 The nearest railway station is Aberdeen.
 From there you can take the Stagecoach bus to Ballater.
 For full information on public transport links to and from the area, visit www.travelinescotland.com.